My Friend Hitler: Meaning and symbolism

-About the play

-The four characters are Adolf Hitler, Gustav Krupp, Gregor Strasser and Ernst Röhm (from whose text the play's title is taken).
 The play takes place over the summer of 1934 at the Berlin chancellery.
-The reviews and critiques of the play vary, as some call it anti-fascist while others claim that it preaches fascism.
+The reviews and critiques of the play vary, with some calling it anti-fascist while others claim that it preaches fascism.

-The "madness disguised as sanity" that "even among the most calm and sane human beings, there is more ruthlessness than the madmen" was one of the themes of his work, whereby Mishima meant to convey that history was the most inhuman product of humanity: "You want to turn Hitler into an 'other' who has nothing to do with you and settle down in humanism, but Hitler lives in you.
-You, too, may be "Hitler's friend" yourself."
+A major theme is "madness disguised as sanity," in other words, the notion that "even among the most calm and sane human beings, there is more ruthlessness than the madmen", whereby Mishima aimed to convey that history was the most inhuman product of humanity: "You want to turn Hitler into an 'other' who has nothing to do with you and settle down in humanism, but Hitler lives in you.
+You, too, may be 'Hitler's friend' yourself."

 In his Memorandum on Marquis de Sade and My Friend Hitler, Mishima made clear his personal opinion on Hitler:

-Hitler was a political genius, but not a hero.
-He was completely lacking in the freshness and radiance needed for a hero.
-Hitler is as dark as the twentieth century itself.
+To be honest, I feel a terrifying interest in Hitler, but if the question is whether I like or dislike him, I can only answer, I don’t like him.
+Hitler was a political genius but was not a hero.
+He thoroughly lacked the refreshing, sunny quality indispensable to becoming a hero.
+Hitler is as gloomy as the twentieth century.